guyomd/vsm/README.md

 * **Summary table of earthquake densities (for all bins and all pixels)** (_e.g.,_ `gridded_densities.txt`): Table of earthquake densities for every bin and for every pixel in the target area, in CSV formatted, delimited by semi-colons (";").
 One pixel per line.
 Number of columns is equal to the number of magnitude bins + 2.\
 Columns order: [CENTRAL LON] [CENTRAL LAT] [DENSITY IN BIN 1] [DENSITY IN BIN 2] ...
 [DENSITY IN BIN i]

-* **Voronoi polygons (for each magnitude bin):** (_e.g.,_ `polygons_bin_i.txt`): GMT-formatted ASCII polygon file listing all Voronoi polygons of the diagram obtained from epicentral locations of earthquakes with magnitudes included in bin _i_.
+* **Voronoi polygons (for each magnitude bin)** (_e.g.,_ `polygons_bin_i.txt`): GMT-formatted ASCII polygon file listing all Voronoi polygons of the diagram obtained from epicentral locations of earthquakes with magnitudes included in bin _i_.
 Z-values correspond to the spatial density of earthquake within each polygon.
 This file is only produced when the random sampling of catalogue uncertainties is deactivated (_i.e._, option `nb_bootstrap_samples` set to 0).
 When uncertainties are propagated, a similar output can be produced for each random realisation by activating option `save_bootstrap_realizations: True` in the [**Configuration file**](#Input-files).

 * **<ins>Supplementary outputs</ins> when uncertainties are propagated using Monte-Carlo random sampling**:
   The following files report standard deviations of earthquake count and density estimates when the option `nb_bootstrap_samples: ` is set with any number greater than 0 in the [**Configuration file**](#Input-files).